fsfe/reuse-docs/spec/spec.md

 - The files ignored by the version control system (example: `.gitignore`).

+- The files in the `.reuse/` directory in the root of the project.

 <!-- TODO: The files inside of a git submodule -->

 There are various ways to associate copyright and licensing information with a